-- Preview Email Newsletter

 UNF and DCPS offer professional learning for elementary teachers working with students with disabilities

 The University of North Florida Silverfield College of Education and Human Services and Duval County Public Schools (DCPS) are offering a specialized teacher training program, Project IDEAS.
-The primary goal of the project is to improve the academic and behavioral outcomes of students with di more PR
+The primary goal of the project is to improve the academic and behavioral outcomes of students with disabilities.
+The project is in its final year of en more PR

 Uniformed Services University Faculty Honored with 2026 AMSUS Awards for Federal Healthcare Leadership (10)